forwards/social-media/twitter-policy.md

 ## Unfollowing

-- Unfollow in rare cases that an account shows evidence of behaviour counter to our mission, e.g. targeting members of under-represented groups
+- Unfollow in rare cases that an account shows evidence of behaviour counter to our mission, e.g. targeting members of under-represented groups.
+    - Consider reverting retweets of tweets from that account
 - Check accounts that unfollow us: this can be a sign of a bot account, or account that is no longer relevant.
 - Criticism of Forwards or other community groups is not necessarily a reason to unfollow.